Measure bound for translation surfaces with short saddle connections: Multi-scale compactification

 \subsubsection{Smoothing parameters}

-We now move onto the smoothing parameters, which are more complicated.
+We now move on to the smoothing parameters, which are more complicated.

-To start off, we must pick a particular multi-scale differential $(M,\Gamma,\eta,\sigma)$ in the equivalence class of $\bar X$ (recall that $\barPH$ is the set of equivalence classes of multi-scale differentials).
+To start off, we must pick a particular multi-scale differential $(M,\Gamma,\eta,\sigma)$ in the equivalence class of $\bar X$ (recall that $\barPH$ is the set of multi-scale differentials modulo the action of the level rotation torus).
 In fact, we must pick such a representative for every surface in a small neighborhood of the boundary stratum of $\bar X$, and further, we do this in such a way that the differentials $\eta_v$ that compose $\eta$ vary holomorphically.
-In other words, we are choosing a distinguished holomorphic section of the projectivization map locally for each level.
-In fact, we will use a particular local section defined as follows.
-Stability implies the existence of a relative cycle $\gamma$ at this level with non-zero period at $\bar X$ (otherwise, integrating the $1$-form would give a branched covering to $\hat \C$, but the number of preimages of $\infty$, counted with multiplicity, would be too small).
-We then choose the section such that the period of $\gamma$ is $1$ for all nearby surfaces in the same boundary stratum.
+In other words, we are choosing a distinguished holomorphic section of the quotient (by level rotation torus) map locally for each level.
+To get this section, we use the normalization used above in Section \ref{sec:moduli}, defined by choosing a particular relative cycle at each level to have period $1$.
+This gives surfaces $(M,\eta)$ compatible with $\Gamma$.
+We then pick an appropriate prong matching $\sigma$ so that each $(M,\Gamma,\eta,\sigma)$ lies in the equivalence class of the desired boundary point in $\barPH$.

 \paragraph{Standard coordinates near a node.} To perform plumbing, we find \emph{standard coordinates} on $\bar X$ near its nodes.
 For each node we can find complex-analytic coordinates on the Riemann surface near that node such that the differential has the form